Cyclopiazonic acid: Biosynthesis

-Mechanism of Action of CpaS
+Mechanism of action of CpaS

 CpaS is made of several domains that belong either to the PKS portion or the NRPS portion of the 431 kDa protein.
 The PKS portion is made up of three catalytically important domains and three additional tailoring domains that are common to polyketide synthases but not used in the biosynthesis of α-CPA.
 The catalytically important acyl carrier protein domain (ACP), acyl transferase domain (AT), and ketosynthase domain (KS) work together to form acetoacetyl-CoA from the precursors acetyl-CoA and malonyl-CoA.
 The acetoacetyl-CoA is then acted on by the NRPS portion of CpaS.
 The NRPS portion, like the PKS portion, contains many catalytically active domains.
 The adenylation domain (A) acts first to activate the amino acid tryptophan and subsequently transfer it to the peptidyl carrier protein (PCP) domain (T).
 Following this, the condensation domain (C) catalyzes an amide bond formation between the acetoacetyl moiety attached to the ACP and tryptophan attached to the PCP.
 The releasing domain (R) catalyzes a Dieckmann condensation to both cyclize and release the cAATrp product.

 Formation of β-CPA

 The second enzyme, CpaD, converts the cAATrp produced by CpaS to β-CPA.
 CpaD, also known as cycloacetoacetyltyptophanyl dimethylallyl transferase, places DMAPP at the tryptophan indole ring, specifically at position C-4.
 CpaD then catalyzes selective prenylation at position C-4 through a Friedel-Craft alkylation, producing β-CPA.
-It is important to note here that the biosynthesis of α-CPA is dependent on other pathways, specifically the mevalonate pathway, which serves to form DMAPP.
+The biosynthesis of α-CPA is dependent on other pathways, specifically the mevalonate pathway, which serves to form DMAPP.